How to Set Up a Health Savings Account

 What Is a Health Savings Account (HSA)?

-The HSA will be turning 21 soon: In 2003, Congress passed the Medicare Prescription Drug, Improvement, and Modernization Act which created the Health Savings Account.
+The HSA is over 20 years old.
+In 2003, Congress passed the Medicare Prescription Drug, Improvement, and Modernization Act which created the Health Savings Account.
 These accounts were meant to help people with high deductible health plans set aside money to pay for out-of-pocket medical expenses: copays, dental care, eyeglasses, prescriptions, psychiatric help, and more.
 This can happen both before and after you reach your deductible.

 In addition to covering health costs, these tax-free accounts can lower your amount of federal income tax owed.
 What’s more, HSAs can help with saving for retirement and unforeseen emergencies.